logotype/LeapMotionAS3/README.md

 ###Using the ANE on Windows

-If you are using the ANE on Windows, you need to add the Leap Motion program folder to your PATH.
+If you are using the ANE on Windows, you need to copy Leap.dll and Leapd.dll to the same folder as your executable (for debug builds).
+When applications are running with ADL, you need to set the PATH environment variable to the same folder as your executable.
+In some circumstances, it can be easiest to copy Leap.dll and Leapd.dll to the folder where adl.exe exists.

-1. From the Desktop, right-click My Computer and click Properties.
-2. Click Advanced System Settings link in the left column.
-3. In the System Properties window click the Environment Variables button.
-4. In the Environment Variables window, highlight the Path variable in the Systems Variable section and click the Edit button.
-5. Add the Leap Motion folder from your program files at the end of that line (ex: C:\Program Files (x86)\Leap Motion\Core Services).

 Documentation
 -----------